 Homemade chocolate covered coffee beans are a splendidly fast and convenient way to have the best of two worlds.
-It is simple to make, even if you have no culinary skills.
-Can you melt chocolate and allow it to set?
-That’s it besides sprinkling a bit of cocoa powder.
+They are simple to make, even if you have no culinary skills.

-You can use any chocolate type you desire.
-Vegan dark chocolate is our preference, but every now and then we like to change it up!
+You can use any type of chocolate you desire.
+Dark chocolate is my preference, but every now and then I like to change it up!
 Feel free to pick your favorite:

 Dark Chocolate